The real reason Harry and Meghan are having a charity shakeup - Inside the Palace

 A spokesman for The duke and duchess said: “This next chapter allows Prince Harry and Meghan, Duke and Duchess of Sussex, to broaden their global philanthropic efforts as a family, with meaningful reach and maximum impact, grounded in the same values, partnerships, and their commitment to show up and do good.”

-I understand the move aims to streamline the organisation so that Harry and Meghan have more flexibility to devote resources where it is needed.
+I understand the move aims to streamline the organisation so that Harry and Meghan have more flexibility to devote resources where they are needed.

 The change of name was necessary to transition the charity from a Foundation to a fiscal sponsor.